Nutrition

 Additional Information:

-- You can make this gluten-free and oil-free by not adding crispy onions
+- You can make this oil-free by not adding crispy onions

 This is basically your classic Green Bean Casserole, except it’s high protein!
 I have never liked the mains at Thanksgiving, and I still really don’t.
 So instead of eating those, I just make all the sides!
 I make sure they have some protein in them in ways that don’t ruin the flavor!
 For this Green Bean Casserole, I made homemade condensed mushroom soup out of silken tofu which has a lot of protein!